imrefazekas/harcon/README.md

 #### Entity initialization

 The need to pass contextual parameters to entities might rise.
 The options object passed to the constructure of [harcon](https://github.com/imrefazekas/harcon) allows you to specify parameters for entities which will be passed while the init method defined in the entity is called.
+This function must perform well in order to be published, so the entity is not live when this function is called!
 The __init__ function like all services, must return with a promise object!

 ```javascript